whitemike889/Machapi/README.md

 If you are the owner of a site a module connects to and wish to request changes, use the issue tracker.

 This also applies to users desiring additional features, feature changes, etc.

+There are exceptions to this, such as requests to purchase the rites to Machapi.
+Those can be delivered to my personal email address, punches.chris (at) gmail.com